 - Leaves a protective film after use

-- Contains extreme pressure additives
+- Contains extreme-pressure additives

 - Prevents galling, stripping, wear, and abrasion